-The Information Management Section is responsible for the establishment and maintenance of the mechanisms required to collect, collate and analyse nuclear security related information required for the effective implementation of activities to strengthen the international nuclear security regime.
-The Section is responsible for maintaining the Incident and Trafficking Database and related information, as well as the system to develop Integrated Nuclear Security Support Plans, and for providing official reports on nuclear security to Member States and to the general public.
+The Information Management Section is responsible for the establishment and maintenance of the mechanisms required to collect, collate and analyse nuclear security related information required for the effective implementation of activities to strengthen the international nuclear security framework.
+The Section is responsible for maintaining the Incident and Trafficking Database and related information, as well as the system to develop and coordinate the implementation of Integrated Nuclear Security Support Plans.
 For this purpose, it liaises with other international organizations and Member States to enhance cooperation in and increase the outreach of nuclear security information.
 The Section is also responsible for implementing arrangements to maintain the confidentiality of sensitive information.

 The Programme Development and International Cooperation Section interacts with donors and provides support to the overall planning and coordination of the work of the Division including the evaluation of results, financial matters, reporting to donors and the assessment of outcomes of programme activities.
 The Section is also responsible for coordinating the training programme implemented by the other three Sections, evaluating the programme and developing a collaborative network of Nuclear Security Support Centres which underpin the sustainability of nuclear security in Member States.